grace-cc-wu/workshop/1-data/add_thematic_data.md

 ###Steps

+1. We will use the  [Leaflet AJAX plugin](https://github.com/calvinmetcalf/leaflet-ajax) for loading geojson data.
+Script tags for loading javascript file are already in the html file for the exercise.

-1. Copy and paste the code below into src/add_thematic_data.html.
+2. Copy and paste the code below into src/add_thematic_data.html.

     ```html